-GABORONE, Botswana — Russian State Technologies Corporation (ROSTEC) says it is holding pre-contract delivery negotiations for the supply of the Antey 2500 and Buk missile systems ordered by Egypt in 2014 to upgrade the capabilities of its Air Defense Force (ADF).
+GABORONE, Botswana — Russian State Technologies Corporation (ROSTEC) says it is holding pre-contract delivery negotiations for the supply of the Antey 2500 and Buk surface-to-air missile systems ordered by Egypt in 2014 to upgrade the capabilities of its Air Defense Force (ADF).

-According to a military source quoted by Interfax in March this year, the missile order is part of the multi-billion Russian-Egyptian arms deal of 2014 and involves the supply of Buk air-to-air missiles, the Antey 2500 (S-300VM) anti-ballistic missile system, command posts, spares and accessories at a cost of US$1 billion.
+According to a military source quoted by Interfax in March this year, the deal missile order is part of the multi-billion Russian-Egyptian arms deal of 2014 and involves the supply of Buk air-to-air missiles, the Antey 2500 (S-300VM) anti-ballistic missile system, command posts, spares and accessories at a cost of US$1 billion.
 Egypt will also receive auxiliary technological equipment,launchers and other essential equipment to support the system.

 According to the initial agreement, deliveries are expected to start later this year and be complete by late 2016.